 As I said last week when I shared our Spring (flowers) Garden preschool sensory activity, we are longing for Spring to get here.
-To be honest, I would be happy with even single digit temperatures below zero.
+To be honest, I would be happy with even single-digit temperatures below zero.

-I really wanted an activity that would not only be fun but to develop a her fine motor skills as well and if I can throw in a sensory aspect then that would be a bonus.
+I really wanted an activity that would not only be fun but to develop her fine motor skills as well and if I can throw in a sensory aspect then that would be a bonus.
 I figured, hey she loves to draw- maybe she will like painting.

-Spring Preschool Art Activities: Shaving Cream Painting
+Spring Art and Craft for Preschoolers: Shaving Cream Painting

 Please note that affiliate links are used below.
 See my Disclosure Policy for more details.

 Once I decided that painting was the activity of the hour, I decided to grab our paints.
-Once I went to the art bin I looked up on the bookshelf and saw 150+ Screen Free Activities for Kids.
+Once I went to the art bin I looked upon the bookshelf and saw 150+ Screen-Free Activities for Kids.
 I went directly to the contents to see if there were any activities/ recipes for paints.
 What caught my attention?
 SHAVING CREAM PAINT!!!!

 I quickly followed the easy and simple directions in the book to make my paint and I even added a few drops of peppermint to the red paint.
 (My daughter LOVES smelling things)